List of Coronation Street characters introduced in 1987: Don Brennan

 Donald Michael "Don" Brennan is a fictional character from the British soap opera Coronation Street.
 He first appeared on 7 September 1987, and left on 8 October 1997, and was portrayed by Geoffrey Hinsliff throughout his time on the show.

 The character Don first came to Weatherfield in 1987 as a taxi driver who first became acquainted with local resident Ivy Tilsley (Lynne Perrie) when she became one of his early fares.
 Their relationship steadily developed and they were eventually married on 13 June 1988.
 Don had two daughters and a son from his first marriage to a woman named Pat before she died back in 1981, but none of his children or his mother Bridget ever appeared again after the wedding episode.

 In February 1989, Don comforted Ivy when her son Brian (Christopher Quinten) was stabbed to death outside a nightclub following the break-up of his marriage with her estranged daughter-in-law Gail (Helen Worth).
 Later, Don and Ivy's own marriage crumbled due to her erratic behaviour over preserving Brian's memory and that of her late spouse Bert.
-Don had an affair with a woman named Julie Dewhurst (Su Elliot) until she decided to break it off.
+It was then Don had an affair with a woman named Julie Dewhurst (Su Elliot) until she decided to break it off.
 Ivy discovered the betrayal and broke up with Don, but they were reconciled after Don crashed his taxi and had to have his leg amputated.

 Over the intervening years, Don befriended most of the neighbourhood.
 He was on good terms with Ivy's longtime companion Vera Duckworth (Liz Dawn) and became close friends with the latter's husband Jack (Bill Tarmey), whom he often spent time with at the Rovers Return Inn.
 At one point they joined most of the residents, including fellow neighbour Alf Roberts (Bryan Mosley), in standing up to local villain Alan Bradley (Mark Eden) inside the pub after he was accused of trying to kill shopkeeper Rita Fairclough (Barbara Knox).
-Don also befriended local mechanic Kevin Webster (Michael Le Vell) and his wife Sally (Sally Dynevor) after their elder daughter Rosie was born in the back of his taxi on Christmas Day 1990.
+As such Don also befriended local mechanic Kevin Webster (Michael Le Vell) and his wife Sally (Sally Dynevor) after their eldest daughter Rosie was born in the back of his taxi on Christmas Day 1990.

-Don's marriage with Ivy was still unstable when he fell for hairdresser Denise Osbourne (Denise Black).
-His feelings for Denise turned into an obsession and he began making anonymous phone calls to Denise.
-She believed Ivy to be the culprit, and confronted Ivy at her house, where Don intervened and confessed, leaving both women horrified by his actions.
+A few years later, Don's marriage with Ivy was threatened once more when he fell in love with hairdresser Denise Osbourne (Denise Black).
+But then his romantic feelings for Denise soon turned into an obsession and he began making anonymous phone calls to Denise.
+She initially believed Ivy to be the culprit and confronted Ivy at her house, where Don intervened and confessed, leaving both women horrified by his actions.
 Denise reluctantly chose not to report Don to the authorities.